cyber-leah/grc-portfolio/Cybersecurity-in-Government-Organizations/open-data-briefing-statement.md

 Open data is publicly accessible and may be reused or shared by anyone, usually with minimal requirements such as attribution or similar licensing (Open Knowledge Foundation, n.d.).

 The Open Definition emphasizes that data must be fully accessible, downloadable in modifiable formats, and freely reusable without restriction.
-This openness supports interoperability and the combination of datasets from different sources—key for building better tools, services, and data-driven decisions (Open Knowledge Foundation, n.d.).
+This openness supports interoperability and the combination of datasets from different sources, key for building better tools, services, and data-driven decisions (Open Knowledge Foundation, n.d.).

 ---